 Industry Blog Aggregator

 If you outgrow the restrictions of WordPress.com, you aren't stuck there.
-It's easy to export your entire site and put it on any site where you can run the WordPress software.
+It's easy to export your site.
 However, you might have to purchase a theme or plugins that were included for free before migrating.

 Limited Features and Functionality for Basic WordPress.com Plans